 It is for you to decide, after consultation with me, how much of the report should be excluded from publication on the grounds that it is prejudicial to national security, to the prevention or detection of serious crime, to the economic well-being of the United Kingdom, or to the continued discharge of the functions of any public authority whose activities include activities that are subject to my review (section 60(5) of the Act).
-Following the practice of my predecessors, I have taken the course of writing the report in two parts, the Confidential Annex containing those matters which in my view should not be published.
+Following the practice of my predecessors and as I did in my first report, I have again taken the course of writing the report in two parts, the Confidential Annex containing those matters which in my view should not be published.
 I hope that this is convenient.